mesonbuild/meson/docs/markdown/Pkgconfig-module.md

 - `install_dir` is set to `pkgconfig` folder in the same location than the provided library.
 - `description` is set to the project's name followed by the library's name.
 - `name` is set to the library's name.

+Since 0.54.0 uninstalled pkg-config files are generated as well.
+They are located in `<build dir>/meson-uninstalled/`.
+It is sometimes useful to build projects against libraries built by meson without having to install them into a prefix.
+In order to do so, just set `PKG_CONFIG_PATH=<builddir>/meson-uninstalled` before building your application.
+That will cause pkg-config to prefer those `-uninstalled.pc` files and find libraries and headers from the meson builddir.
+This is an experimental feature provided on a best-effort basis, it might not work in all use-cases.

 ### Implicit dependencies